icegoat9/picohaven2/docs/picohaven2_source_doc.md

 - `49,668 / 65,535 characters`
 - `17,889 / 15,616 (115%) compressed bytes`

-The 1.0 release, after aggressive minification with the shrinko-8 tool (stripping whitespace and comments, but also replacing most variables with cryptic 1-2 character names, combining code onto long lines, and some other unknown tricks-- no longer very readable which is why I maintain the original commented source):
+v0.9 just before release, after aggressive minification with the shrinko-8 tool (stripping whitespace and comments, but also replacing most variables with cryptic 1-2 character names, combining code onto long lines, and some other unknown tricks-- no longer very readable which is why I maintain the original commented source):
 - `8192 / 8192 tokens` (whew!)
 - `36,030 / 65,535 characters`
 - `15,040 / 15,616 (96%) compressed bytes`